 For children to be well-nourished, their feeding practice is one of the paramount things that must be considered (Nankumbi, & Muliira, 2015).
 This hinges on the type of food given to the children, the quality of the food, the frequency of breastfeeding and even giving the child colostrum right after birth.
 Due to several reasons, some of these things are compromised and they go a long way to affect the nutritional status of the child.
 For example, some children are not exclusively breastfed and, as a result, due to the complementary foods that are given to them before the sixth month, the mothers introduce unhygienic substances into their system.
 In addition, some of the mothers do not have adequate time to feed the children how they are supposed to be fed and thereby depriving the children from getting the required amount of food in their system (Vitta et al., 2016).
 Furthermore, some children are not given colostrum, which is very nutritious.
 Some mothers hold the notion that it is not important to be given to the children.
-All these factors interplay to affect the nutritional status of under-five children.
 This is shown in Figure 2.